Skip to content

 Explanation

-If the JFR tool is enabled in the VM with the -XX:+FlightRecorder option, then you can trigger profile and diagnostic recording with the jcmd tool.
+If JFR is enabled in the VM with the -XX:+FlightRecorder option, then you can trigger profile and diagnostic recording with the jcmd tool.
 Recording does not start automatically, it must be triggered.

 To start a recording, specify the following command: